 - School Musical

-Hear from our Gifted Coordinator and Deputy Principal, Trish Biok, about how Maria Regina provides opportunities for children with advanced learning abilities to thrive:
+Hear from our former Gifted Coordinator, Trish Biok, about how Maria Regina provides opportunities for children with advanced learning abilities to thrive: